 With most of his opposition neutralized, Sejanus assumed total power.
 Historian Cassius Dio wrote,

 Sejanus was so great a person by reason both of his excessive haughtiness and of his vast power, that, to put it briefly, he himself seemed to be the emperor and Tiberius a kind of island potentate, inasmuch as the latter spent his time on the island of Caprese.

 Things went along well for Sejanus for many years.
-He continued to amass power, controlled his own military contingent in the Pretorian Guards, and was having his opponents slowly eliminated while replacing them with his own people.
+He amassed power, controlled his own military contingent in the Pretorian Guards, and slowly eliminated his opponents while replacing them with his own people.

 Then things totally fell apart for Sejanus.

-Riots then gripped Rome with mobs hunting for anybody who might be linked to Sejanus.
+Riots then gripped Rome with mobs hunting for anybody who Tiberias thought might be linked to Sejanus.
 Tiberius also prosecuted all who could even remotely be attached to Sejanus or even courted his friendship.
-This political turmoil continued until Tiberius died in 37 AD, after which he was succeeded by Caligula.
+This political turmoil continued until Tiberius died in 37 AD, after which Caligula succeeded him.

 Sejanus, Pontius Pilate, and Date of the Crucifixion

 Sejanus had appointed Pontius Pilate to be procurator of Judea and was certainly aware of his friend’s turmoil.
 It has puzzled historians why Pilate – a vengeful and feared leader – would seem weak and subject to the pressure of the Jews whom he despised.
 Sejanus was a noted anti-Semite and enemy of the Jews in Palestine.

 This did not escape the attention of Tiberius, who ordered that all Jews should be treated well by every Roman governor.
 The Jewish leaders in Jerusalem took advantage of the weak position of Pilate when they told him,